rzieber/3D-PAWS_Data_Processing_Tools/data_exploration/README.md

   - Out-of-order timestamps sorted (ascending)
   - Time gaps filled in with empty rows
 - A report containing all data points removed during the cleaning process is generated
-- A CSV is generated of the cleaned/reformatted data set
+- A CSV is generated of the cleaned data set

 **Assumptions:**